priyanshu688/priyanshu688/README.md

 ### Hello People! 👋
  I'm Priyanshu Vaishnavi, A Undergrad Student👩‍🎓 passionate about learning.<br>

- - 💻 Currently working on Android App projects.
+ - 💻 Currently working on Android App projects & Web Development projects.
- - 🤝 Looking forward to work on Web Development projects.
+ - 👯 I’m looking to collaborate on OpenSource Projects.
  - ✨ Desire to develop new possibilities in the field of **DBMS & DATA SCIENCE✌**
  - 📫 How to reach me: vaishnavipriyanshu198@gmail.com